Explore career options

 Profiling for Success

 A set of personal development tools to increase your self-awareness, enabling more accurate decision making and career choice.
+Find out what PFS can do for you in this five minute introductory video.

 To access these visit our Online tools page where you will be asked for your University username and password.
 (If you are a Loughborough graduate you won't have automatic access to these tools.
 Please email email@example.com stating your full name and either your Student ID number or your degree course and year of graduation and a member of our team will arrange access for you.)